Canada Post is committed to a low-carbon future

-We are also testing other low-emission vehicles for our last-mile delivery fleet, including e-cargo trikes and low-speed electric vehicles.
+We are also testing other low-carbon options for our last-mile delivery fleet, including e-cargo trikes and low-speed vehicles.

 Regular and expedited delivery services within Canada are now carbon-neutral

-We are committed to continuously reducing our environmental impact while we work towards meeting our emission reduction and fleet targets.
-To provide more sustainable shipping options for Canadians, we’re offsetting the carbon emissions generated by ground shipping.
+We are committed to continuously reducing our environmental impact while we work towards meeting our 2030 emission reduction and fleet targets.
+To provide more sustainable shipping options for Canadians, we offset carbon emissions generated by ground shipping.

 How carbon offsetting works:

 For every tonne of greenhouse gas emissions (CO2e) generated by domestic Regular ParcelTM and Expedited ParcelTM deliveries,

 we remove one tonne of CO2e from the atmosphere by purchasing high-quality, verified and accredited carbon offsets.

 The environmental projects supported by carbon offset activities neutralize the greenhouse gas emissions created by parcel delivery.

 The need for carbon offsets will diminish over time, as we green our operations and supply chain on the road to net-zero.

 Canada Post prioritizes Indigenous owned or led, Canadian nature-based offset projects.
 Our carbon offset purchases are recognized by the BC Carbon Registry under the BC Forest Carbon Offset Protocol and verified by an independent, accredited third party to ensure they are real, permanent and additional.